FlorianBorn/machine-learning-microservice-template/README.md

 #### Enable logging
 This template comes with two logging functionalities, which both are disabled by default.
-To enable logging via EFK, set 'enable_fluentd_logging' to True.
+To enable logging via EFK, set *enable_fluentd_logging* to True.
 The config file is located at the projects root directory.
 This will log every prediction made by our model.

 If you want to calculate your models performance later, you will likely need some IDs for your predicted entity.
-If you set the ID_NAME parameter to an arbitrary name, the web api adds this to its expected parameters and will also add its value to the log message.
+If you set the *ID_NAME* parameter to an arbitrary name, the web api adds this to its expected parameters and will also add its value to the log message.
 In addition each model object has a UUID and a timestamp for when it was created.
 These values are also always added to each log message.

 #### Build the project via Jenkins
 If you just started the Jenkins server, you probably have to configure it first.
 After this is done, you are ready to create the jenkins pipelines.